georgescharlesbrain/georgescharlesbrain/README.md

 <details>
   <summary><h3> :poop:  Fun facts </h3></summary>

-  - In Oct 2020, I saw scams taking off with fake domain names.
-To do something for the community, I bought the domain names opensea.exchange, sorare.exchange, rarible.exchange, and many other NFT marketplace domains.
-However, I've never bought an NFT.
+  - In October 2020, I noticed an increase in scams involving fake domain names.
+Wanting to help the community, I decided to purchase several NFT marketplace domains including opensea.exchange, sorare.exchange, and rarible.exchange.
+Despite owning these domains, I have never personally bought an NFT.
-  - Lived in East Africa (2 years), Latin America (4 months)
+  - I have lived in East Africa for 2 years and Latin America for 4 months.
-  - Explored GameFi opportunities in East Africa.
-Most noteworthy, set up a team of 9 employees to play Stepn (16200 km walked|6 months|90 phones)
+  - I explored GameFi opportunities in East Africa.
+One of the more interesting experiences was setting up a team of 9 employees to play Stepn, which resulted in 16200 kilometers walked over a period of 6 months using 90 phones.

 </details>